If you’ve been looking for easy ways to teach music intervals, we’ve got you.

 Icy Intervals Music Theory Activity Sheet

-Once the student has completed Icy Intervals music theory game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed Icy Intervals music theory game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 Students are given five intervals in both treble and bass clef and have to draw a line to the correct answer.
 Then, they can color the cute penguins.